 Debka Colson leads dynamic community-based workshops in short fiction, poetry, and memoir.

-Debka has taught creative writing in the Writing, Literature and Publishing Department at Emerson College, to high school students at Meridian Academy and as a Teaching Artist through the Boston Public Library.
+Debka has taught creative writing to teens and adults in a variety of school, college and community settings.
+(See her ‘Bio & Contact Info’ page for more information).
 She strives to cultivate an interactive environment in which students can express themselves freely while learning to engage with literature and writing in meaningful ways.
 Debka encourages her students to apply their creativity for personal insight and to explore issues and challenges facing communities today—from conflict to cooperation—using popular education training models, excerpts from literature, writing exercises and experiential group activities.

 Debka Colson has also been vetted as a Teaching Artist by Lifetime Arts (see: http://lifetimearts.wordpress.com/2013/10/15/newrosterartistsfall2013/).
 The mission of Lifetime Arts is to encourage creative aging by promoting the inclusion of professional arts programs in organizations that serve older adults; to prepare artists to develop the creative capacity of older adult learners; and to foster lifelong learning in and through the arts by increasing opportunities for participation in intergenerational and community based programming.
 Debka is listed on Lifetime Arts Creative Aging Roster, a free service which provides direct access to teaching artists who are qualified to instruct older adults in community settings.

 “Debka is a gifted teacher and group leader with unique abilities to manage the dynamic of a group and simultaneously advance the skills of each participant.
 We were certainly a culturally diverse group and her leadership enhanced the development of each voice in the workshop.” -Workshop Participant at the Boston Public Library